slacy/openmusictheory.github.io/twelveToneBasics.md

 title: Twelve-Tone Theory — Basics
 ---

 Twelve-tone music is most often associated with a compositional technique, or style, called *serialism*.
-The terms are not equivalent, however. *Serialism* a broad designator referring to the *ordering* of things, whether they are pitches, durations, dynamics, and so on.
+The terms are not equivalent, however. *Serialism* is a broad designator referring to the *ordering* of things, whether they are pitches, durations, dynamics, and so on.
 Twelve-tone composition refers more specifically to music based on orderings of the *twelve pitch classes*.

 This style of composition is most associated with a group of composers whose figurehead was Arnold Schoenberg and which also included the influential composers Anton Webern and Alban Berg.
 But twelve-tone compositional techniques and ideas associated with such techniques were very influential for many great composers, and serial and twelve-tone music is still being written today.
 Much of this music shares similar axioms, outlined below, but composers have used these basic ideas to cultivate entirely original approaches.